FlexMeasures/flexmeasures/ci/README.md

 To make this work, we need three things:

 - Make sure the remote git repo exists (is cloned)
-- Add the setting `STAGING_REMOTE_REPO` to the deployment environment (e.g. Bitbucket pipelines).
+- Add the setting `STAGING_REMOTE_REPO` to the deployment environment (e.g. `deploy.yml` expects it in the repositiry secrets).
 An example value is `seita@ssh.our-server.com:/home/seita/flexmeasures-staging/flexmeasures.git`.
-- Set up an SSH key for deployment in the deployment environment, so that the server accepts the code.
+- Set up an SSH_DEPLOYMENT_KEY for deployment in the deployment environment (e.g. ), so that the server accepts the code.
+The public part should be in `~/.ssh/authorized_keys` on your server.

 ### Install Post-Receive Hook